Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/deploy-jobs.md

     - **Compare changes against** &mdash; By default, it’s set to **No deferral**.
 Select either **Environment** or **This Job** to let <Constant name="cloud" /> know what it should compare the changes against.

     :::info
-    Older versions of dbt Cloud only allow you to defer to a specific job instead of an environment.
+    Older versions of <Constant name="cloud" /> only allow you to defer to a specific job instead of an environment.
 Deferral to a job compares state against the project code that was run in the deferred job's last successful run.
-While deferral to an environment is more efficient as dbt Cloud will compare against the project representation (which is stored in the `manifest.json`) of the last successful deploy job run that executed in the deferred environment.
-By considering _all_ deploy jobs that run in the deferred environment, dbt Cloud will get a more accurate, latest project representation state.
+While deferral to an environment is more efficient as <Constant name="cloud" /> will compare against the project representation (which is stored in the `manifest.json`) of the last successful deploy job run that executed in the deferred environment.
+By considering _all_ deploy jobs that run in the deferred environment, <Constant name="cloud" /> will get a more accurate, latest project representation state.
     :::

     - **dbt version** &mdash; By default, it’s set to inherit the [dbt version](/docs/dbt-versions/core) from the environment. dbt Labs strongly recommends that you don't change the default setting.
 This option to change the version at the job level is useful only when you upgrade a project to the next dbt version; otherwise, mismatched versions between the environment and job can lead to confusing behavior.